-There are many USB JTAG dongles on the market, many of them are based on a chip from “Future Technology Devices International” (FTDI) known as the FTDI FT2232; this is a USB full speed (12 Mbps) chip.
+There are many USB JTAG dongles on the market, many of them based on a chip from “Future Technology Devices International” (FTDI) known as the FTDI FT2232; this is a USB full speed (12 Mbps) chip.
 See: http://www.ftdichip.com for more information.
-In summer 2009, USB high speed (480 Mbps) versions of these FTDI chips are starting to become available in JTAG adapters.
-Around 2012 a new variant appeared - FT232H - this is a single-channel version of FT2232H.
+In summer 2009, USB high speed (480 Mbps) versions of these FTDI chips started to become available in JTAG adapters.
+Around 2012, a new variant appeared - FT232H - this is a single-channel version of FT2232H.
 (Adapters using those high speed FT2232H or FT232H chips may support adaptive clocking.)

 The FT2232 chips are flexible enough to support some other transport options, such as SWD or the SPI variants used to program some chips.
 They have two communications channels, and one can be used for a UART adapter at the same time the other one is used to provide a debug adapter.